MSCantrell/RedRumRunner/prompt_plan.md

    - Fleet management
 4. Add basic error handling and state validation

-Integrate with our existing rendering system to demonstrate state transitions between at least two game modes.
-The system should be designed to easily add new states as we develop more game features.
+The state machine should follow the State pattern where each state (e.g., MainMenuState, WorldMapState) handles its own rendering and input processing.
+Integrate with our existing tcod rendering system to demonstrate state transitions between at least two game modes.
+Add appropriate logging using Python's logging module.
 ```

-#### Prompt 5: Game Clock and Turn System
+### Prompt 5: Game Clock and Turn System

 ```
 For our RedRumRunner game, implement the game clock and turn system: